1500 meter swim | 24.8 mile bike | 6.2 mile run

 10 kilometers / 6.2 miles

-You run begins with a cross county loop around East Woahink, before tucking into the trails of Honeyman State Park and weaving along the lakes and though the campground.
-Just after the 2 mile mark and the second aid station, you will take on a single track hill and head back to East Woahink.
-At transition, you will begin loop two.
-On your second loop at mile 5.4, you will head straight and cover the remaining 0.8 miles.
-A combination of grass, gravel and dirt trails, paved roads and even some sand make this a very fun two loop, point to point course.
-Aid stations at miles: 1.1, 2.2, 2.8, 3.2, 4.3, 5.4 |
+The first half of your run is an out and back along Canary Rd with one long hill.
+When you get back to transition you'll change to a cross county loop around East Woahink, before tucking into the trails of Honeyman State Park and weaving along the lakes and though the campground with a finish on the sand dune.
+The run includes a combination of grass, gravel and dirt trails, paved roads and even some sand make this a very fun point to point course.
+Aid stations at miles: 3 and 5 |

 Just when you think you're done, it is time for the epic and iconic finish up the dune at Cleawox Lake.
 The view is worth it, we promise!